StuntsPT/BP2017/classes/class1.md

 ### Main questions

 * What are they?
-* Why are the necessary? <!-- .element: class="fragment" data-fragment-index="2" -->
+* Why are they necessary? <!-- .element: class="fragment" data-fragment-index="2" -->
 * When can they be performed? <!-- .element: class="fragment" data-fragment-index="3" -->

 ---